Ancient Origins

 3. Sacsayhuaman **Country:** Peru | **Region:** Cusco | **Elevation:** 3,701 meters

-Just a short uphill walk (or taxi ride) from Cusco's Plaza de Armas, Sacsayhuaman is Machu Picchu's less-visited but arguably more physically impressive sibling.
-Its three parallel zigzag walls are built from limestone blocks weighing up to 100 tons, fitted together without mortar.
+Just a short uphill walk (or taxi ride) from Cusco's Plaza de Armas, Sacsayhuaman is Machu Picchu's less-visited but arguably more physically staggering sibling.
+Its three parallel zigzag walls are built from limestone blocks weighing up to 100 tons, fitted together without mortar so tightly you cannot slip a blade between them.
 The largest block is estimated at 125 tons.
+Stand at the base of those walls and the question is involuntary: how?

 Ancient Aliens (Seasons 3, 7, 17) claims the stones appear "softened" or "melted" and that the construction required alien energy technology.
-Archaeological documentation — including Spanish colonial chronicles — describes the Inca construction methods in considerable detail: quarrying, shaping with stone and bronze tools, transport on log rollers, and placement using ropes and levers by large organized labor forces.
+The documented answer doesn't make the walls smaller — it makes them more astonishing.
+Archaeological documentation, including Spanish colonial chronicles, describes the Inca methods in considerable detail: quarrying, shaping with stone and bronze tools, transport on log rollers, and placement using ropes and levers by large organized labor forces.
+Picture the human scale of that — thousands of people moving 125-ton stones across the mountains by muscle and rope, and seating them with a tolerance modern masons would envy.
+The aliens would have been the easy explanation.

-The site's zigzag design apparently represented the teeth of a puma — the overall plan of Cusco was designed to resemble this sacred animal, with Sacsayhuaman as its head.
-You can see the shape on a map.
+The zigzag design apparently represented the teeth of a puma — the overall plan of Cusco was laid out to resemble this sacred animal, with Sacsayhuaman as its head.
+You can still trace the shape on a map, a whole city built as a sleeping cat, which tells you these were people who thought at the scale of the gods.

 Getting there: 20-minute walk uphill from Cusco's Plaza de Armas, or a short taxi.
 Included in the Boleto Turístico de Cusco (the regional tourist pass), which also covers several other sites.